 Even though clenching the jaw and grinding of the teeth do not necessarily lead to TMJ, some cases of bruxism aggravate an existing TMJ condition or cause the development of TMJ.
 Severe bruxism can cause a gradual pushing of teeth out of their normal position leading to the formation of a misaligned bite.
 Jaw misalignment can be caused by the muscles trying to force the teeth together, which can lead to the development of TMJ disorder.

 Treatment of TMJ and Bruxism Problems

 Our team of experts provides various options to manage TMJ and bruxism problems.
 The treatment process begins with an accurate diagnosis of your problem, which informs the right treatment option.
 The diagnosis will be based on the assessment of both your dental and medical history, together with a clinical examination.
-Our team examines tooth wear, movement of teeth, and your bite through methods such as ordering plaster molds of your teeth and X-rays.
+Our team examines tooth wear, movement of teeth, and your bite through methods such as ordering plaster molds of your teeth and digital x-rays.
 We recommend conservative treatment methods for bruxism and TMJ disorder as caution is necessary to prevent a permanent negative on your teeth.